falcosecurity/falco/integrations/kubernetes-response-engine/playbooks/README.md

 * VERIFY_SSL: Verify SSL certificates for HTTPS requests.
 By default is enabled.

 In this example, when Falco raises any kind of alert, the alert will be created in Phantom.

+## Deploying playbooks to AWS Lambda

+You can deploy functions to AWS Lambda using the `./deploy_playbook_aws` script.

+### Parameters

+* -p: The playbook to deploy, it must match with the top-level script.

+* -e: Sets configuration settings for Playbook.
+You can specify multiple *-e* flags.

+* -k: EKS cluster name against playbook is going to connect via K8s API.